Why do dogs sleep so much?

 Activity level

-Dogs that spend a lot of time working hard, such as working dogs or dogs that do a lot of training, may need more sleep than dogs that are more sedate.
+Dogs that spend a lot of time working hard, such as working dogs or dogs that do a lot of training, may need more sleep than dogs that tend to take it easy.

 Some breeds are known to be more energetic than others and may need more sleep to recover.
 For example, Border Collies or Australian Shepherds need more sleep than Bulldogs or Poodles.
 You can find out more about this in the FAQs at the end of this article.